sfb1996/cookbook/_recipes/picnic-cake.md

 ---

-1. mix dates, water, and baking soda set aside to cool
+1. mix dates, water, and baking soda.
+Set aside to cool.
 2. While the mixture from step 1 is cooling, cream the Crisco, eggs, and sugar together.
-3. Add flour, cinnamon, salt, and vanilla to creamed mixture
+3. Add flour, cinnamon, salt, and vanilla to creamed mixture.
-4. Add the cooled mixture from step 1 into the creamed mixture
+4. Add the cooled mixture from step 1 into the creamed mixture.
-5. pour into greased and floured 9x13 pan
+5. pour into greased and floured 9x13 pan.
-6. sprinkle the brown sugar, chopped nuts, and chocolate chips on top
+6. sprinkle the brown sugar, chopped nuts, and chocolate chips on top.
-7. Bake at 350 degrees for 40 minutes
+7. Bake at 350 degrees for 40 minutes.